Overview

 Investment Management Services

 are under $500,000; lower fees shall apply to higher amounts of relationship assets.
-Short Term
+Fixed Income

-Fixed Income is assessed at half the rate of equities.
-Cash assets and money market securities are
+may be assessed at half the rate of equities.
+Cash assets and money market securities are included

-included in the fee calculation at the rate that reflects whether cash will be used to invest in
+in the fee calculation at the rate that reflects whether cash will be used to invest in equities or

-We generally deduct fees from accounts on a monthly basis in arrears.
-Fees are assessed at the
+We generally deduct fees from accounts either monthly in arrears or quarterly in the middle of

-middle of each month and are calculated on the asset value of accounts at the end of the
+the quarter.
+Fees are calculated on the asset value of accounts at the end of the preceding

-31st.
-The formula used for fee calculation is (annual rate x total assets under management at end
+of the preceding quarter.
+The formula used for fee calculation is (annual rate x total assets under

 Not all clients will be charged as described and in certain circumstances fees are subject to